 - What can be delegated so to take away that task – Give it away!

 - What needs to get done but can be done at a later date and put a date to it – Do it later!

-2) Identify Your Personal Strengths & Delegate Your Weaknesses
+2) Identify Your Personal Strengths & Delegate Your Opportunities

 When it comes to your relationship or career, what are your personal qualities that make you a unique individual and what sets you apart from everyone else?
 If you are not sure and this may be a blind spot for you, ask your work colleagues, friends and family to help you out by asking them – What do you think are my strengths?

 Or… you can go through the below questions to find out your strengths: